 T-Mobile customers, listen up.
-Sling TV now has a special deal just for you — take 30% off the Best of Live TV package for up to 12 months (you’ll still be able to cancel service any time you wish without penalty).
+Sling TV now has a special deal just for you — take 30% off the Sling Orange package for up to 12 months (you’ll still be able to cancel service any time you wish without penalty).
 That works out to only $14 a month for a great collection of popular channels when you sign up with your T-Mobile account.
 And with T-Mobile’s Binge On plan, you can stream Sling TV without it counting against your data plan.
 If you’re already a T-Mobile customer, learn more about this special deal and start a free 7-day trial.
 If you’re not a T-Mobile customer, is Sling TV worth it?
 Absolutely!

 What Features Does Sling TV Offer?